Welcome to today's edition of the Rush 24-7 podcast.

 Right.

-And like I said, I can't see any evidence from my at least from my perspective.
+And like I said, I can't see any evidence from my, at least from my perspective.

 I don't see it.

-Well, I've I've been looking too.
+Well, I've been looking too.

-I can't I can't find anybody.
+I can't find anybody.

-I I I can't find a case.
+I can't find a case.

-That's not saying there isn't one in this vast country.
+It's not saying there isn't one in this vast country.

 I can't find an example of an innocent American citizen who has been brought up, charged, subpoenaed, indicted, whatever, under provisions of the Patriot Act.